KhronosGroup/glTF/specification/README.md

 ### node.children

-The ids of this node's children.
+The IDs of this node's children.

 * **Type**: `string[]`
    * Each element in the array must be unique.